-Prior to application approval, all inquiries and correspondence about applications should be submitted here.
-Once a candidate is approved to take the ABOG Certifying Examination, any questions about exam protocols and processes should be submitted here.
+Prior to application approval, all inquiries and correspondence about applications should be sent to applications@abog.org.
+Once a candidate is approved to take the ABOG Certifying Examination, any questions about exam protocols and processes should be addressed to initialcert@abog.org.
 A full list of deadlines and fees are shown below.